Andrew-Chen-Wang/github-wiki-action/README.md

 - rsync all your files from one directory (either from the current or other repository) to your GitHub's repo's wiki.
     - rsyncing from a different repository requires a [GitHub PAT](https://github.com/settings/tokens/new?scopes=repo&description=wiki%20page%20creator%20token)
+    - If you use a private repository, you may have to use a GitHub PAT.
 - Use the commit message from your repository's git's commit.
 You can specify a custom one if you want.
 - Be able to exclude files and directories based on an input of a list.